Kihumba/private-/Phase-B/Curriculum/14 - Motivation and Commitment/README.md

 **Skill Description**
 ----------
-The Fellow regularly demonstrates shortcomings in one or more elements of of Motivation & Commitment.
-The Fellow sees high levels of motivation and commitment to objectives as good and desirable, but struggles to maintain drive and determination in the face of challenges.
-Does not consistently set high standards or take full responsibility.
+The Fellow sees high levels of motivation and commitment to objectives as good and desirable, and requires assistance  to maintain drive and determination in the face of challenges.
+Is more comfortable setting standards as ateam than individually and takes  responsibility for lower priority and lower risk tasks .

 **Output**